TamesB/breathe/README.md

-# Breathe — Wim Hof Guided Breathing PWA
+# Breathe — Guided Breathing App

 A free, mobile-first, fully customizable Wim Hof-style guided breathing app.
 Built with React, TypeScript, Tailwind CSS, Framer Motion and Vaul, and shipped as an installable PWA.
-Styled after [deepbreathe.app](https://www.deepbreathe.app): dark theme, soft rounded type, and a slow swirling "belly" gradient.

 ## The session